-- The Advanced Cleanup Program (AC) & AC Redevelopment (ACR) (Team 1) were created to provide an opportunity for site rehabilitation to be conducted on a limited basis in advance of the site's priority ranking at sites eligible for restoration funding under one of the eligibility programs.
+- The Advanced Cleanup Program (AC) & AC Redevelopment were created to provide an opportunity for site rehabilitation to be conducted regardless of the site's priority ranking at sites eligible for restoration funding under one of the eligibility programs.
 Ss.
 376.30713, & ACR s.
 376.30713((2)(b), F.S. - Performance Based Cleanups (PBCs) focus on the completion of milestones on the way to an aggressive, efficient, and successful cleanup of petroleum-contaminated facilities.
-Payments are made based upon measured progress toward reaching the cleanup goal and require the successful completion of milestones (i.e. reduced contamination by 50% vs. submission of reports). - Low-Scored Site Initiative (LSSI) Program Voluntary program with limited funding intended to bring low-scored (scored < 29 points) sites to closure via Site Rehabilitation Completion Order (SRCO), LSSI No Further Action, or Conditional SRCO.
+Payments are made based upon measured progress toward reaching the cleanup goal and require the successful completion of milestones (i.e. reduced contamination by 50% vs. payment for work via line item rates). - Low-Scored Site Initiative (LSSI) Program Voluntary program available for both funded and non-funded petroleum sites scored ≤ 29 points.
+Allows for closure via LSSI NFA with limited contamination as outlined in statute.
 Ss.
-376.3071(12)(b), F.S.
+376.3071(12)(b), F.S. - In order for Eligible sites to receive funding under LSSI, they agree to accept a LSSI NFA.